This book is a call to action. You can participate. This is for you.

 This book has five chapters.
 They are mostly independent; you can read any on its own.
 Together, however, they form a hero’s journey path: through trials and tribulations to a brilliant future.

 We are not used to reasoning about artificial intelligence.
-Even experts can’t make much sense of what current AI systems do, and it’s still more difficult to guess at the behavior of unknown future sorts.
+Even experts can’t make much sense of what current AI systems do.
+It’s still more difficult to guess at the behavior of unknown future technologies.
 We are used to reasoning about powerful people, who may be helpful or hostile.
 It is natural to think about AI using that analogy.
 Most scenarios in science fiction, and in the AI safety field, assume the danger is autonomous mind-like AI.

 Chapter three, “Practical actions you can take against AI risks” describes seven approaches.
 These may be effective against both the mind-like AIs of the first chapter, and the mindless ones of the second.
 For each approach, it suggests helpful actions that different sorts of people and institutions can take.
 They are complementary, and none is guaranteed to work, so all are worth pursuing simultaneously.
 (The hero takes up magical arms against the enemy, and victory seems possible after all.)

 “Neural networks” are the technology underlying most current AI systems.
-That’s the topic of the first companion document, Gradient Dissent: Artificial neurons considered harmful.
 Neural networks are an exceptionally unreliable and dangerous technology.
 They produce systems that are deceptive and inherently error-prone.
 They should be used only under controlled conditions that reduce danger to acceptable levels.
 Currently, they are widely deployed in uncontrolled environments in which they cause large harms.

 Gradient Dissent describes neglected scientific and engineering approaches that may make neural networks less risky.
 However, technical fixes cannot make them safe enough for most purposes.
 In the longer run, this technology should be deprecated, regulated, avoided, and replaced with better alternatives.

-“Language models” are text generators, such as ChatGPT.
-This is a poorly-understood new technology, and it poses many near-future risks.
+Text generators, such as ChatGPT, are a poorly-understood new technology, and pose many near-future risks.
 For example, the recent discovery that they can perform multi-step reasoning worries me.
 Current research might possibly lead to superhuman reasoning ability, which might be catastrophic.

-Are language models Scary? evaluates the risks.
-I recommend scientific and engineering investigation to understand what they do, and how, and what this may imply.
+Gradient Dissent recommends scientific and engineering investigation to understand what text generators do, and how, and what this may imply.
 That may enable technical and social mitigations: for example by replacing the underlying technology with better-understood ones; by regulating use; and by educating the public about the risks and limitations.